- Awesome Birds of Prey

 Ospreys are native to the UK but were driven to extinction in 1916.
 However, their numbers have been steadily increasing since reintroduction in 1967 and it is approximated that there were 240 breeding pairs in 2012.

 Ospreys can be found in Scotland in Speyside, the Cairngorms and Perthshire.
-The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland and the Scottish Wildlife Trust have a live webcam (above) of an Osprey's nest so you can watch these fantastic birds 24/7.
+The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland if you would like to see them for yourselves.

 The Majestic Scottish Wild Cat

-The Scottish Wild Cat is so special we had to give it it's own chapter in our article on Scottish animals and wildlife.
+The Scottish Wild Cat is so special we had to give it it's own chapter in our guide to Scottish animals and wildlife.

 It's extremely unlikely you'll be able to see a Scottish Wild Cat in the wild so you're best bet is to see them at The Highland Wildlife Park near Aviemore.